VinoU/Alarm_Sensor/index.md

 ### December 11, 2017 - Week 8
 ### December 04, 2017 - Week 7
 ### November 27, 2017 - Week 6
-I have my PC Board Stored and I made my Board working and now I need to connect to my Pc Board to Rapsiberry Pi I have tested with Vlad.
+I have my PC Board Stored and I made my Board working and now I need to connect to my Pc Board to Rapsiberry Pi.
+I have tested with Vlad.
 ### October 23, 2017 - Week 5
 PC Board: